OPS-E2E-PPE/VBA-Docs/api/Visio.Document.VBProjectData.md

-You can use the  **VBProjectData** property to determine whether a document has a project.
+Use the **VBProjectData** property to determine whether a document has a project.
 The following macro shows how to get a reference to a document in Microsoft Visio to determine whether the document has a project.
 The code runs from a program outside the Visio document.